Federal Pell Grants

 Year Round Pell

 The Year Round Pell requirement also applies to the students with the Federal Pell Grant under the Zero EFC Treatment for Children of Soldiers.
-If you received a full Federal Pell Grant in Fall 2021 and also in Spring 2022, you may qualify for the Federal Pell Grant in Summer 2022, from the next award year.
+For example, if you received a full Federal Pell Grant in Fall 2023 and also in Spring 2024, you may qualify for the Federal Pell Grant in Summer 2024, from the next aid year.
 The same Year Round Pell Eligibility requirements apply as outlined in the Federal Pell Grant section of the catalog.

 Award Amounts